 Read more: You Never Can Tell Summary

 Willy recollects his old memories and enters the imaginary world once again.
 He sees Ben offers him a job in Alaska.
 The young Linda comes and reminds him that they shouldn’t go there as far as Biff is concerned.
-Willy praises Biff as because he is well-liked.
-Ben leaves, Bernard enters and waiting for Biff’s big football game.
+Willy praises Biff because he is well-liked.
+Ben leaves, Bernard enters and waits for Biff’s big football game.
 Charley arrives and teases Willy about the game.

 Willy returns from his imaginary world.
 He arrives in Charley’s office.
 Bernard and Willy try to point out the reasons behind the failure of Biff.
 In this discussion, Bernard raises some issues behind Biff’s lack of success in his life.
 Willy becomes jealous and frustrated to see the achievement of Bernard.
 Charley enters and tells Willy that Benard will rush the supreme court to deal with a case.
 He offers a job to Willy, but he refuses once again.

 At Frank’s restaurant, Willy will meet with his two sons.
 Happy flirts with a girl (prostitute) named Miss Forsythe.
 He continuously flirts with the girl, whereas Biff waits for Bill Oliver (his former boss) for six hours.
 Biff becomes frustrated to see that Mr. Oliver doesn’t recognize him.
 He flashbacks his old memories with Oliver and remember he was not a salesman of him and instead, he was a shipping clerk.
 Later on, Willy arrives at the restaurant while Biff makes a plan to convince his father?
 But Willy glimpses the actual situation and is fired.
 After a while, Willy again hallucinates.
 He remembers Bernard rushes to inform Linda that Biff has been failed in math, which interrupted him to be a graduate.